Francis Schmidt: Playing career and education

 Schmidt was born in Downs, Kansas, and played college football at the University of Nebraska.
-He earned a varsity letter with the Nebraska Cornhuskers in 1905 and received a Juris Doctor degree from the University of Nebraska–Lincoln College of Law a few years later.
+He earned a varsity letter with the Nebraska Cornhuskers in 1905 and received a Juris Doctor degree from the University of Nebraska College of Law a few years later.

 Coaching career

 From 1915 through 1916, Schmidt joined the football coaching staff as an assistant at the University of Tulsa.
 World War I, however, interrupted Schmidt's coaching career.
 He served in the United States Army and rose to the rank of captain.
 Schmidt was hired as the Tulsa head football coach in 1919.
 In his first season, Tulsa finished with a record of 8–0–1 and outscored its opponents 592–27.
 Schmidt's record at Tulsa was 24–3–2 in three seasons.
 Schmidt had defeated Arkansas by a score of 63–7 in 1919, and the Razorbacks hired Schmidt away from Tulsa in 1922.
 In seven years at Arkansas (1922–1928), his record was 41–21–3.
 While at Arkansas, he was also the coach of the basketball and baseball teams; it was not uncommon during that time for coaches at major universities to coach more than one sport.